cfpb/consumerfinance.gov/docs/elasticsearch-implementation.md

 ### Search Class

-The search class is responsible for interacting with ElasticSearch and performing queries.
+The search class is responsible for interacting with Elasticsearch and performing queries.
 The goal is to define a single source for where we perform queries, and allow them to be invoked when needed from various views.
 Below is an example of a Search Class.

 ```python
 class AnswerPageSearch: